henrikglass/shaq/docs/sel_functions.md

 int randi(int min, int max)                                                      Returns a random number in [`min`, `max`]. int iota()                                                                       Returns the number of times it's been called.
-See the `iota` in golang. int frame_count()                                                                Returns the frame count. int viewport_resolution_x()                                                      Returns the X dimension of the current window resolution int viewport_resolution_y()                                                      Returns the Y dimension of the current window resolution int signed(uint x)                                                               Typecast uint to int. int drag_int(str label, float v, int min, int max, int default)                  Creates an integer slider widget with the label `label`, speed `v`, minimum and maximum allow values `min` and `max`, and default value `default` int input_int(str label, int default)                                            Creates an input widget for integers with the label `label` and default value `default`
+See the `iota` in golang. int frame_count()                                                                Returns the frame count. int signed(uint x)                                                               Typecast uint to int. int drag_int(str label, float v, int min, int max, int default)                  Creates an integer slider widget with the label `label`, speed `v`, minimum and maximum allow values `min` and `max`, and default value `default` int input_int(str label, int default)                                            Creates an input widget for integers with the label `label` and default value `default`